 References to "AspenTech", "we", "us" or the "Company" refer to the combined business of Heritage AspenTech, the OSI business and the SSE business following the closing (the "Closing") of the Emerson Transactions on May 16, 2022.
 References to the "Board" and any committees thereof refer to our Board of Directors and its committees following the Closing.
+References to the "Heritage AspenTech Board" and any committees thereof refer to our Board of Directors and its committees following the Closing.
 References to the "Heritage AspenTech Board" and any committees thereof refer to the board of directors of Heritage AspenTech and its committees prior to the Closing.

-Fiscal 2023 Highlights

-Business Results

-- Annual Contract Value was \$884.9 million at the end of fiscal 2023, increasing by 11.8% year over year - Revenue was \$1.04 billion in fiscal 2023 - Net loss was \$107.8 million in fiscal 2023 - Operating cash flow was \$299.2 million in fiscal 2023 - Free cash flow was \$292.3 million in fiscal 2023(1)
+Fiscal 2023 Highlights Business Results Product Suite ACV Growth Integration Progress Annual Contract Value was \$884.9 million at the end of fiscal 2023, increasing by 11.8% year over • Engineering contributed 3.9 points of growth • Tokenized SSE suite and aligned SSE contract structure with overall business yearRevenue was \$1.04 billion in fiscal 2023 Manufacturing and Supply Chain contributed 2.6 points of growth Achieved separability between professional services and software licenses in OSI Net loss was \$107.8 million in fiscal 2023 Asset Performance Management contributed 0.7 points of growth Building out OSI's 3rd-party implementation ecosystem Operating cash flow was \$299.2 million in fiscal 2023 Subsurface Science & Engineering contributed 3.0 points of growth Ahead of our expectations in converting OSI to a term contract model Free cash flow was \$292.3 million in fiscal 2023(1) Digital Grid Management contributed 1.7 points of growth Combined our AloT hub with inmation Software GmbH to form AspenTech Dataworks Industrial Data Management